 Spiritual Adaptation: People who are into Dungeons & Dragons may find these to be the best Ravenloft video games.
 Even the title style and font is similar.

 Tough Act to Follow: Rondo of Blood and Symphony of the Night are the most consistently praised, both by critics and fans.
 The latter for codifying the Metroidvania style the series would adopt as the standard, and the former for perfecting the stage-based progression with alternate paths and bosses, many secrets, a second playable character, and introducing the Item Crash mechanic.
 While Classic-style games all but ceased after Symphony's release, it's understandable it's considered the peak of linear gameplay.
 Symphony, on the other hand, despite having many followup entries that improved its formula and gameplay over time, can't seem to get out of its shadow.
-Critically, only Order of Ecclesia managed to come close.
+Critically, only the two Sorrow games managed to come close.

 Toy Ship: Carrie and Malus in Castlevania 64, Maria and Eric Lecarde in Judgment.
 The former can get a bit twisted since Malus is Dracula in disguise.